codesport/programmable-nfts/README.md

 * If you would like to contribute to this project, just submit a pull request.

-* If you would like to join our team, email your CV and a brief statement on how yu would like to contribute to: CodeSportCares@codesport.io
+* If you would like to join our team in official, email your CV and a brief statement on how you would like to contribute to: CodeSportCares@codesport.io

 # Executive Summary: Eight Test DAO